dil816/Dev-Habit/README.md

 # DevHabit

-A developer habit tracking system, built with a pragmatic RESTful API.
+A developer habit tracking system, built with a pragmatic RESTful API Practice.